SungFeng-Huang/Meta-TTS/README.md

 # Meta-TTS: Meta-Learning for Few-shot SpeakerAdaptive Text-to-Speech

-This repository is the official implementation of ["Meta-TTS: Meta-Learning for Few-shot SpeakerAdaptive Text-to-Speech"](https://doi.org/10.1109/TASLP.2022.3167258).
+This repository is the official implementation of ["Meta-TTS: Meta-Learning for Few-shot Speaker Adaptive Text-to-Speech"](https://doi.org/10.1109/TASLP.2022.3167258).

 <!--📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials-->